Minerva Pool Walking Track in Dharawal National Park

 This is a family-friendly 2.5 km return walk through scenic bushland, leading to a large lookout platform that offers spectacular views over O’Hares Creek and its surroundings.

-The beautiful Minerva Pool in Dharawal NP
+The beautiful Minerva Pool in Dharawal National Park

 Also Read: